-Experience the wonder of the inspiring Mariposa Grove of Giant Sequoias with trees stretching 300 feet high by walking the moderate-rated Grizzly Giant Loop Trail.
-It's a two-mile loop that takes 1.5-2 hours and circles the edge of the grove.
-You'll pass the iconic Bachelor and Three Graces trees, as well as the Grizzly Giant and California Tunnel Tree.
+Explore the Mariposa Grove of Giant Sequoias with trees stretching 300 feet high by walking the moderate-rated Grizzly Giant Loop Trail.
+It’s a two-mile loop that takes 1.5-2 hours and circles the edge of the grove.
+You’ll see the Bachelor and Three Graces trees, as well as the Grizzly Giant and California Tunnel Tree.

 Visitors with a disabled placard can drive as far as the Grizzly Giant parking area and experience this area of the grove via a section of trail that is wheelchair accessible.